Understanding what your super is invested in

 A map of the world that shows the location of AustralianSuper investments.
 Locations include the United States, United Kingdom, India, Australia and New Zealand.

-AustralianSuper currently has over 3,500 investments2.
-Twice a year, the Fund publishes a list of all investments to help keep you informed.
+Twice a year, we publish a list of all investments to help keep you informed.
 For a comprehensive look at where your super is invested visit: What we invest in

 AustralianSuper Pty Ltd ABN 94 006 457 987, AFSL 233788, Trustee of AustralianSuper ABN 65 714 394 898.